ChrisKeefe/685Rust/prov_parsing/untropy_todos.md

 - You build the structs, SerDe fills em up.
 - Serde brings its own useful types (Value can represent any serial structure)
 - Serde recognizes your types, including Type Aliases (`type UUID = String;`)
+- Don't want parts of the input?
+Just don't put them in the struct.
 - Keyword Aliasing - saves your butt if your serial data structure uses Rust keywords for keys

 What we've achieved here